Faculty

 Clinical Pharmacist, Critical Care Medicine; Coordinator, Critical Care and Emergency Medicine

-Clinical Assistant Professor of Pharmacy, Geisinger Commonwealth School of Medicine
+Assistant Professor of Pharmacy, Geisinger College of Health Sciences

 Dr. Slampak-Cindric received a Bachelor of Science in Chemistry and a certificate in the conceptual foundations of medicine, as well as her Doctor of Pharmacy from the University of Pittsburgh School of Pharmacy.
 She completed a PGY1 pharmacy residency at Geisinger Medical Center.
 She is presently a critical care clinical pharmacist at Geisinger Medical Center, where she serves as director of the PGY2 Critical Care Pharmacy Residency Program and coordinator for critical care and emergency medicine.
-She is a board-certified critical care pharmacist and board-certified pharmacotherapy specialist, and she received a teaching certificate from the University of Connecticut School of Pharmacy.
-Dr. Slampak-Cindric serves on the Continuing Professional Development Committee and the Critical Care Medicine Quality Improvement Committee.
+She is a board-certified critical care pharmacist, board-certified pharmacotherapy specialist, Fellow of the American College of Critical Care Medicine, and received a teaching certificate from the University of Connecticut School of Pharmacy.
+Dr. Slampak-Cindric serves on the Continuing Professional Development and Critical Care Medicine Quality Improvement Committees.

 Dr. Slampak-Cindric is an active member of the Society of Critical Care Medicine as a member of the Advanced Pharmacotherapy in Critical Care Task Force as well as Clinical Pharmacy and Pharmacology Section Education Committee.
-She also serves as an American Society for Health System Pharmacists Residency Accreditation Surveyor.
+She also serves as an American Society for Health System Pharmacists Residency Accreditation Practitioner Surveyor.
 Dr. Slampak-Cindric participates in the didactic and experiential education of student and resident pharmacists, physicians, advanced practitioners and nurses.
-She is an assistant professor for the Geisinger Medical Center School of Radiologic Technology, a clinical assistant professor of pharmacy for Geisinger Commonwealth School of Medicine and an associate clinical preceptor of pharmacy and therapeutics for the University of Pittsburgh School of Pharmacy and Wilkes University Nesbitt College of Pharmacy.
-Her professional interests include critical care, emergency medicine, anticoagulation, faculty development, experiential education, teaching and fostering the development of healthcare professionals.
+She is an assistant professor for the Geisinger Medical Center School of Radiologic Technology, an assistant professor of pharmacy for the Geisinger College of Health Sciences as well as Wilkes University Nesbitt College of Pharmacy, and an associate clinical preceptor of pharmacy and therapeutics for the University of Pittsburgh School of Pharmacy.
+Her professional interests include critical care, emergency medicine, anticoagulation, faculty development, experiential education, teaching and fostering the development of all healthcare professionals.

 Clinical Pharmacist, Critical Care and Emergency Medicine

-Dr. Thannikal received her Doctor of Pharmacy from Albany College of Pharmacy and Health Sciences in Albany, N.Y., in 2021, and pursued a PGY1 pharmacy residency at Guthrie Robert Packer Hospital in Sayre, Pa., where she was also adjunct faculty at the Binghamton University of Pharmacy and Pharmaceutical Sciences.
+Dr. Thannikal received her Doctor of Pharmacy from Albany College of Pharmacy and Health Sciences in Albany, NY in 2021 and pursued a PGY1 pharmacy residency at Guthrie Robert Packer Hospital in Sayre, PA where she was also adjunct faculty at the Binghamton University of Pharmacy and Pharmaceutical Sciences.
 In 2022, she joined Geisinger Medical Center in Danville, Pa., as a critical care and emergency medicine clinical pharmacist.
-She serves on the Residency Advisory Committee and the Residency Wellness Subcommittee.
+She serves on the Residency Advisory Committee, the Residency Wellness Subcommittee and the Acute Care Clinical Review Committee .
 She also mentors pharmacy students and residents, offering experiences in the Emergency Department and multiple Intensive Care Units.
 Her professional interests include pharmacy education, pain management, patient safety, emergency medicine and psychiatry.
 In her spare time, Dr. Thannikal enjoys finding new shows to watch online and going to see new movies, as well as reading and trying new foods.

-Dr. Tice graduated with a Bachelor of Science in Pharmacy from the Philadelphia College of Pharmacy and Science, a Master of Health Administration from St. Joseph’s University and a PharmD from Shenandoah University.
-She has worked as a clinical pharmacist at Geisinger Medical Center for almost 30 years.
+Dr. Tice graduated with a Bachelor of Science in Pharmacy from the Philadelphia College of Pharmacy and Science- part of St. Joseph’s University, a Master of Health Administration from St. Joseph’s University and a PharmD from Shenandoah University.
+She has worked as a clinical pharmacist at Geisinger Medical Center for almost 35 years.
 In conjunction with two other pharmacists, she helped establish the infectious diseases pharmacist rounding service in 1997.
 She is a preceptor for the nutrition pharmacy rotation.
 She has coauthored and authored letters to the editors in American Journal of Health-System Pharmacy (AJHP) and articles in Hospital Pharmacy.
 She is a member of the Society of Infectious Diseases Pharmacists and was a coauthor of guidelines published in American College of Clinical Pharmacy (ACCP) as a member of the inhaled antimicrobial task force committee.
-She has also presented numerous posters/abstracts at American Society of Health-System Pharmacists (ASHP) and ASPEN meetings and in addition is an abstract reviewer for ASPEN and a part-time content reviewer for the Pharmacotherapy Self-Assessment Program (PSAP) series.
-She serves on Geisinger’s nutrition and vascular access subcommittees.
+She has also presented numerous posters/abstracts at American Society of Health-System Pharmacists (ASHP), ASPEN and ACCP meetings and in addition is an abstract reviewer for ASPEN and a part-time content reviewer for the Pharmacotherapy Self-Assessment Program (PSAP) series.
+She is currently serving as the Treasurer of the ACCP Perioperative PRN group.
+She serves on Geisinger’s nutrition and vascular access subcommittees along with the nutrition education committee.
 Her areas of interest include clinical nutrition, rheumatology, gastroenterology and infectious diseases.
 She also enjoys precepting students.
 She is the nutrition preceptor for PGY2 residents.

 Pharmacy Coordinator, Pediatrics